scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 ## JDK 12, 13, and 14 compatibility notes

 JDK 14 was released in March 2020.
 But 12, 13, and 14 are not LTS releases, so the remarks above about non-LTS releases apply.
+The next LTS release will be JDK 17.

 JDK 12, 13, and 14 are expected to work wherever JDK 11 does.
 The Scala community build now runs on JDK 14 (as well as 11 and 8).